Jetlagh/event-sourced-cqrs-tic-tac-toe/README.md

     * **column**: int
     * **row**: int
 * Feel free to introduce new technologies as part of your implementation:
-  * For instance, use AngularJS for the presentation and client-side components, or use a server-side templating framework like Thymeleaf instead.
+  * For instance, use Angular for the presentation and client-side components, or use a server-side templating framework like Thymeleaf instead.
 * The application can simply be started from your IDE, or by using the Maven command ```mvn spring-boot:run```